indrode/meatspace/content/i/zimdb.md

 #An API wrapper in Ruby with HTTParty and Fakeweb

 This is a quick tutorial on writing a fully-tested API wrapper in Ruby.
 As example, I am taking [zimdb](https://github.com/indrode/zimdb), a small gem that I developed the other day.
 First, I'll cover the (test-driven) implementation of the functionality.
-To top it off, I'll explain the process of creating a gem that can be used by other developers.
+To top it off, I'll quickly touch the process of creating a gem that can be used by other developers.

 ##What does ZIMDb do?